-(i) remains an Employee of SNC, and

-(i)(ii) provides SNC with post-dated cheques to cover the Employee portion of the premiums/contributions for the duration of the leave.
-Employees who do not provide post-dated cheques will not be eligible for continued benefits coverageany optional benefits which the employee wishes to maintain.
+- (i) remains an Employee of SNC, and - (ii) provides SNC with post-dated cheques to cover any optional benefits which the employee wishes to maintain.

 An Employee is expected to return to work once the period of total disability has concluded or if the Employee is no longer eligible for SUB plan payments.
 The Employee is required to present a medical certificate from their treating physician indicating that the Employee is able to perform the essential duties of the job and is fit to return to work prior to their return to work.